Lab 2: Genome Annotation and Comparison

 - Infernal (finds noncoding RNA)

 That gives a pretty good starting coverage of everything that should be found in a prokaryotic genome.
 (Note: to use SignalP, you’ll have to install it manually because it requires a (free) license agreement and is not included in the prokka package.
-If you don’t select the gram neg/pos option you do not need it.)
+If you don’t select the gram neg/pos option you do not need it, so just leave it alone for now.)

 The simplest command line for running prokka is something like: